crmckenzie/nurture/TASKLIST.md

 ## PUT /manifests

+- [x] application versions are not updated if they are not given
-- [ ] at least one application version is required.
+- [x] at least one application version is required if they are given
-- [ ] applications must exist
+- [x] applications must exist
-- [ ] application versions can be created dynamically
+- [x] application versions can be created dynamically
-- [ ] does not create duplicate application versions
+- [x] does not create duplicate application versions

 ## POST /releases